 We provide Speech Therapy for children in Adelaide.
 Childhood speech development is vital for children with speech disorders to begin the treatment process early.
 However, at times it could prove difficult to identify if a child needs speech therapy.
 If your child is struggling with any of the following, he/she may require early intervention speech therapy.

-- Pronounce words accurately.
+- Pronouncing words accurately.
 He/she may be deleting or substituting sounds (e.g. "co" instead of "coat")with other sounds (e.g. "wed" instead of "red")

-- Speech is as clear as his/her peers
+- Is your child's speech as clear as his/her peers

-- Demonstrate fluent, clear speech that is free from repetitions (e.g. p-p-p-pat) and/or prolongation of sounds (e.g. sssssssat) and words
+- Demonstrating fluent, clear speech that is free from repetitions (e.g. p-p-p-pat) and/or prolongation of sounds (e.g. sssssssat) and words

-- Describe possible motives that a character has for certain actions and how he/she determined these.
+- Describing possible motives that a character has for certain actions and how he/she determined these.

-- Identify expected/unexpected topics to discuss with different types of people.
+- Identifying expected/unexpected topics to discuss with different types of people.

-- Understand of the relationship between their verbalizations and their effect on others
+- An understanding of the relationship between their verbalizations and their effect on others

 Understanding of language

-- Understand concepts such as big & small, top & under, in & out
+- Understanding concepts such as big & small, top & under, in & out

-- Understand object functions (e.g. a pen is for writing)
+- Understanding object functions (e.g. a pen is for writing)